-The SHSU campus tree care program will be made available to all university contractors, students, faculty and staff and administrators after it has been approved.
-The SHSU newspaper, The Houstonian, will be used as an outlet to inform university faculty, staff and students about the creation and details of the Campus Tree Care Plan and the benefits of being a Tree Campus USA.
-The campus arborist will also provide information about the SHSU Campus Tree Care Plan during events such as Texas Arbor Day, guest speaking appearances in the community and as a guest speaker for university courses.
-Any questions, comments or issues with the plan will be directed to the campus arborist.
+The SHSU campus tree care program will be made available to all university contractors, students, faculty, staff, and administrators after it has been approved.
+The SHSU newspaper, The Houstonian, as well as social media, will be used as an outlet to inform university faculty, staff, and students about the creation and details of the Campus Tree Care Plan and the benefits of being a Tree Campus USA.
+The Landscape Services Supervisor will also provide information about the SHSU Tree Care Plan during events such as Texas Arbor Day, guest speaking appearances in the community, as a guest speaker for university events.
+Any questions, comments or issues with the plan will be directed to the Landscape Services Supervisor.